 - We have no shelter so there is nowhere to take unwanted animals.

 - If we can find a shelter which can take them, many animals do not cope, becoming depressed, frantic, stressed, underweight, and traumatised.
-Even those that do cope struggle eventually.
+Even those that do initially cope, struggle eventually.
 Some shelters are so full that they may eventually have to put the animal to sleep.

 - Fostering improves their social skills and you can teach the basics (e.g. house-training).

 - You can help us learn more about their personality, likes and dislikes, and abilities, making it easier to find the ideal home for them.